ThDilos/ThDilos.Fox.Origin/README.md

 	Can use at most twice before landing (including the double jump), so that fireworks are not completely useless when flying with elytra.

+	When killed something, give back 1 maxjumpcount and reset the second jump's CD, so you can do a cool combo.
+	When down striked during Hunt with this skill, activate the every 3rd hit effect in the Hunt.
+	When in the hunt preparation phase, and facing from north to east range (y_rotate=-160..-135), there will be a blue screen overlay, notifying that if you pounce in this direction, your next damage will get a small boost ontop of all other damage modifiers(multiply_total).

 -Active Skill 2
 	**Fox Pouch**
 	[Activate with Secondary skill key]